aforloney/config-view/README.md

 ## Usage

-The purpose of the repository was to be able to leverage easily viewing the contents of your configuration with the following lines,
+The purpose of the repository was to easily and quickly view the contents of your configuration with as little lines of code as possible.
+Currently, you can register either viewing _all_ confgiuration provider types or _JSON_ specific through extension methods.
+See below for more information:

 ### ASP.NET Core 5
 ``` C#